joe-and-his-friends/ai-reader-demo/readme.md

 ----------------------------
 To install the MultiPDF Chat App, please follow these steps:

-1. Clone the repository to your local machine.
-And Install Python 3.9.
+1. Clone the repository to your local machine. **And Install Python 3.9**.

 2. Install the required dependencies by running the following command:
    ```